On this page

 Read our Citi Rewards+® Card review.

-Why we picked it: You can take advantage of a generous intro APR offer for purchases.
+Why we picked it: For new cardmembers you can take advantage of a generous intro APR offer for purchases.
 If you’re planning overseas travel, you’ll also appreciate the lack of foreign transaction fees.

 Pros: This Discover travel card earns 1.5 miles per dollar on all purchases, and Discover will match the miles you’ve earned at the end of your first year – all without an annual fee.